near/NEPs/nep-0000-template.md

 ## Motivation

 [Explain why this proposal is necessary, how it will benefit the NEAR protocol or community, and what problems it solves.
 Also describe why the existing protocol specification is inadequate to address the problem that this NEP solves, and what potential use cases or outcomes.]

-## Rationale and alternatives

-[Justify the design decision for the proposed solution.
-And explain any alternative designs that were considered and the rationale for not choosing them.]

 ## Specification